twome/pinguno/roadmap.md

 	- count in parallel using Pingu.pingIntervalMs

 - check if spawn.on('data') is a junk message and if so discard or store differently

+- function to decompress all existing zipped archives, concatenate, and then recompress with all other new data (better compression efficiency)

 - "print data straight to console" mode
 	- basically same console output as default ping (but more readable)